-6 Building the Project
+Chapter 6.
+Building the Project

-In this chapter a detailed, step-by-step procedure description is provided about how to build a project according to the workflow presented in section Error!
-Reference source not found.
+In this chapter a detailed, stepbystep procedure description is provided about how to build a project according to the workflow.

 Building a project from the TTCN-3 or ASN.1 source modules and perhaps test port files is a procedure consisting of several steps.
-In the TITAN Designer plug-in, the procedure is fully automated.
+In the TITAN Designer plugin, the procedure is fully automated.
 The commands issued by the build related functionalities and their progress messages are displayed in the TITAN console, so the successful completion of the processes can easily be verified.
-Also, in case of an error, the analysis of the progress messages helps to find the cause of the problem (this is also automated to some extent; please refer to chapter 7.10).
-The build process also provides Eclipse with user-friendly information about its progress.
+Also, in case of an error, the analysis of the progress messages helps to find the cause of the problem (this is also automated to some extent; please refer here).
+The build process also provides Eclipse with user friendly information about its progress.